Aebleskiver or Danish pancakes

 Preparations

-Making this tiny Danish pancakes is not difficult.
+Making these tiny Danish pancakes is not difficult.
 You start by preparing the batter.
 To make this you first split your eggs.
 Keep the yolks and the egg whites separately and make sure you keep the egg whites in a grease free zone.
 You mix the eggs yolks with the melted (and cooled) butter and milk.
 Mix this with the flour and baking powder.
 Then whisk the egg whites to stiff peaks and fold them in carefully.

 Baking